Specialist Resource Provision

 Children are part of the mainstream school and attend mainstream classes.
 They are withdrawn for specialist teaching according to their needs.

-We adopt an oral/aural approach although if the needs of the child require an alternative approach, such as a Total Communication approach, this will also be provided.
-Teachers of the Deaf and the majority of Teaching Assistants are qualified up to at least Level 1 BSL.
-Some staff are fluent in BSL.
+We adopt an oral/aural approach although if the needs of the child require an alternative approach, we will endeavor to provide this.
+Teachers of the Deaf and many of Teaching Assistants are qualified up to at least Level 1 BSL.

 Staff

-We have a team of specialist staff at Knollmead Primary School including a Teacher of the Deaf and Teaching Assistants who are specialists in supporting children who are deaf.
+We have a team of specialist staff at Knollmead Primary School including two Teachers of the Deaf and Teaching Assistants who are specialists in supporting children who are deaf.

-The school has 2 specialist Speech and Language Therapists who work in Sunshine on a weekly basis and a Speech and Language Therapy Assistant.
+The school has a specialist Speech and Language Therapist who works with staff in Sunshine and a Speech and Language Therapy Assistant.
 Sunshine provision also has an ELSA who works with identified children.

 Provision